broadleaf with large glossy leaves catching the light

 - Not Threatened

-Broadleaf grows from Northland to Stewart Island, from the coast to the mountains.
-It is a tree of the edge, of the margin, of the place where the forest meets the sea.
-A tree that likes the boundary.
+It is not rare.
+Broadleaf is one of New Zealand's most widespread native trees.
+It grows from Northland to Stewart Island.
+It grows from the coast to the mountains.
+It is a tree of the edge.
+It likes the margin.
+It likes the place where the forest meets the sea.

-The leaves are thick, glossy, and oval, up to ten centimetres long, dark green above and pale below.
-They are arranged alternately along the branches, and they are the reason for the name – broadleaf, broad-leafed, a tree that does not hide its foliage.
-The flowers are small and inconspicuous, greenish-yellow, followed by small black berries.
-The fruit is eaten by birds, which spread the seeds across the landscape.
+The leaves are thick, glossy, and oval.
+They are up to ten centimetres long.
+They are dark green above and pale below.
+They arrange alternately along the branches.
+They give the tree its name.
+Broadleaf.
+Broad-leafed.
+A tree that does not hide its foliage.
+The flowers are small and inconspicuous.
+They are greenish-yellow.
+Small black berries follow.
+Birds eat the fruit.
+They spread the seeds across the landscape.

 The timber is pale and durable.
 Māori used it for making tools, clubs, and digging sticks.
 The dense, bushy growth provided shelter and nesting sites for birds.
-The tree was also used in traditional medicines.
+The tree also featured in traditional medicines.

 To see a broadleaf is to see a tree of the coast.
 The coastal cliff is windy.
-The broadleaf stands, glossy leaves dark green, branches bending in the gale.
+The broadleaf stands.
+Its glossy leaves are dark green.
+Its branches bend in the gale.
 The salt spray coats its leaves.
 The tree does not flinch.
 It has been here for centuries.